 Black mothers lives matter.
-What's playing out on the streets in terms of the police brutality we are witnessing with our own eyes, and which is not new, is just one form of systemic racism.
-Another form is more covert, but happening daily behind the closed doors of hospital rooms across America: it's the black maternal (and infant) mortality rate, as well as the mistreatment of black birthing women.
-The stark reality is that a black womxn is 4-5x more likely to die in childbirth than a white women; in NYC that risk may be up to 12x.
+Behind the profiling and police brutality that should never have been ignored, and can no longer be ignored, lies a more covert racism, happening daily behind the closed doors of hospital rooms across America.
+It's the black maternal (and infant) mortality rate and the rampant mistreatment of black pregnant and birthing women.
+The stark reality is that a black women is 4-5x more likely to die in childbirth than a white women; in NYC that risk may be up to 12x.

 My guest today is a woman who has dedicated her life to doing something about it: Shafia Monroe.
 The first midwife I ever met – when I was just 15 years old – Shafa remains a role model to me 39 years later, for her activism and lifelong commitment to transforming black birthing culture and all birthing culture into one that is safe and centered on the needs and well-being of black mothers, by teaching pregnant women, and birth workers alike.